ra559/cis106/labs/lab2.md

 ![Create VM](../imgs/createVM.gif)

-> Take a screenshot of your virtual machine settings and place it here.
+> Take a screenshot of your virtual machine settings.
 You screenshot must show all the settings of your VM.

 ---
 ## Question 3 |  Install Ubuntu 20.04
 Follow the [Ubuntu-vm-setup](../guides/Ubuntu-vm-setup.md) for installing Ubuntu 20.04 in your virtual machine.
 Make sure to go over the presentation "Installing Ubuntu 20.04 in VirtualBox" where I have laid out every step explained.
 I will do it in the video as well but it will benefit you more to read the presentation.

-Take a screenshot of the last screen before rebooting Ubuntu.
+> Take a screenshot of the last screen before rebooting Ubuntu.

-**Place your screenshot here**
+---
 ## Question 4 | Prepare Ubuntu 20.04
-Follow the [Ubuntu-vm-setup](../guides/Ubuntu-vm-setup.md) for a the post installation configuration.
+Follow the [Ubuntu-vm-setup guide](../guides/Ubuntu-vm-setup.md) for a the post installation configuration.
 Once you have completed the installation of all the applications and have switched your desktop environment, take a screenshot of virtual machine.

 These are the tasks that you need to complete before taking the screenshots:
 * Update and upgrade
 * Remove unnecessary software
-* Essential software install
+* Essential software installation
 * Disable animations
 * Change Default File Manager: Nemo
 * Change Default screenshot tool with flameshot
 * Enable Dark Theme (optional)
 * Change the desktop environment

-**Place your screenshot here**
+---
 ## Question 5 | Setup VS Code, Git and Github
 Vs Code was already installed in the previous question but the extensions have not been installed.
 Install all of these extensions:
 * Live Server